import altair as alt

 # Define X, error, and model including error.

-x = np.sort(np.random.normal(loc = 10, scale = 5, size = n_data))
+= np.sort(np.random.normal(loc = 10, scale = 5, size = n_data))

-e = np.random.normal(loc = 0, scale = 2000, size = n_data)
+x = np.random.normal(loc = 0, scale = 2000, size = n_data)

-y = (2530 + 20*x - 10*(x**2) + 5*(x**3) + e)
+e = (2530 + 20*x - 10*(x**2) + 5*(x**3) + e)

 # Combine X1 and Y in a data frame.

-df_data1 = pd.DataFrame({"Y": y, "X1": x})
+= pd.DataFrame({"Y": y, "X1": x})

 # Create and evaluate models of various flexibility.

-df_results1 = f_create_and_evaluate_model(df_data = df_data1, b_split = False)
+= f_create_and_evaluate_model(df_data = df_data1, b_split = False) df_results1

 # Plot data and two fitted models.
 Select fitted models by updating 'n_i' and 'n_ii'.

-f_plot_data_and_two_models(df_data = df_data1, df_results = df_results1, n_i = 1, n_ii = 4, b_split = False)
+= df_data1, df_results = df_results1, n_i = 1, n_ii = 4, b_split = False) f_plot_data_and_two_models(df_data

 # Plot RMSE against model flexibility.

-f_plot_rmse_full_dataset(df_results = df_results1)
+= df_results1) f_plot_rmse_full_dataset(df_results

 We observe that the RMSE increaes again at degree > 16.
 This is due to the function becoming overly flexible that it starts missing (overshooting) data points.